Dome A – coldest place on Earth

 Dome A though is located some 600 m higher than Vostok.
-Automatic meteorological station was installed here in January 2005 and already in July 2005 there was registered -82.5°C. Currently, as Wondermondo writes this article (September 27, 2010), the temperature 1 m above the land surface is -71°C. Temperature falls below -80°C almost every winter.
+An automatic meteorological station was installed here in January 2005 and already in July 2005 there was registered -82.5°C. Currently, as Wondermondo writes this article (September 27, 2010), the temperature 1 m above the land surface is -71°C. Temperature falls below -80°C almost every winter.
 In summer in rare cases the temperature here rises above -10°C but usually is between -20 – -40°C.

-Deep the ice it is not any better: at 10 m depth the temperature is -58.3°C.
+Deep the ice it is not any better: at 10 m depth, the temperature is -58.3°C.

 It is possible though that Dome A is not the coldest place on Earth.
 144 km south-west from Dome A has been identified Ridge A which might have even lower temperatures.

 Another contender for the coldest place is the 890 km distant Valkyrie Dome (Dome F or Dome Fuji) where reportedly has been registered record low temperature: 91.2 °C.